Coronavirus Update: We are taking all the necessary precautions for your safety & are still open for demand service & no heat calls. Read More

 The reversing valve of your heat pump is the actual component that enables the system to switch from cooling to heating mode.
 This can get stuck in a certain position, sometimes due to an issue with a component called the solenoid.
 Fortunately, this can be repaired.
 Be sure to call a professional to determine what your heat pump issues are.

-For expert heat pump services in Katy, TX, contact Fresh Air, L.P. today.
+For expert heat pump services in Katy, TX, contact Fresh Air, LP today.